kexiongwen/sparse-quantile-regression/README.md

 One potential probem is that the EM algorithm is very sensitive to the intial value becase $\Lambda_{ii}^{(m)}=\frac{1}{4|y_{i}-x_{i}^{T}\beta^{(m)}|}$.
 A small $|y_{i}-x_{i}'\beta^{(m)}|$ will lead to a large weight given to $(x_{i},y_{i})$.
 Especially when the dimensional of the model is large, lots of the weight could be large due to the overfitting.
 These will reduce the effect of sparse penalty.

- A heuristic approaches to solve this issue are to set a upper bound to the weight such that
+ A heuristic approache to solve this issue are to set a upper bound to the weight such that